farrakhb/sparta-coursepreparation/README.md

 If you don't have access to mac, it would be worth borrowing one from a friend or going into an Apple Store and having a play with the merchandise.
 The Apple Store also offers instruction on the basics of using a mac.

 #### Things to know before the course
 1. **A fancier trackpad** - The mac trackpad allows much more functionality than most windows machines, especially with the use of multi-touch gestures.
-These will be incredibly useful when navigation between different windows and programs.
+These will be incredibly useful when navigating between different windows and programs.
 Spend some time practising these and how they can be used.
 They can also be customised in System Preferences.
 2. **Right-click** - Right click is less used on a mac, although it is replaced with a two finger click by default.
 2. **The dock** - Instead of a start menu, a mac makes use of a dock at the bottom of the screen.
 This can be configured any way the user wants to contain all the things used most often.
 3. **The finder** - Mac's version of the file explorer, allows navigation throughout the files and folders on the machine.